Batman: The Animated Series | Top Five Episodes

 2. The Laughing Fish (Director: Bruce W. Timm) Season 1 | Episode #34

 At long last, Mark Hamill‘s iconic incarnation of The Joker makes his debut on my list.
-I found it hard omitting many of his wonderful episodes from my top five.
-Notable mentions go out to “Christmas With the Joker”, “Joker’s Favor”, “Joker’s Wild” and “The Last Laugh” which narrowly missed out on making the final five, however, it’s “The Laughing Fish” that emerges victorious.
+I found it hard to omit many of his wonderful episodes from my top five.
+Notable mentions go out to “Christmas With the Joker”, “Joker’s Favor”, “Joker’s Wild” and “The Last Laugh” which narrowly missed out on making the final five.
+However, it’s “The Laughing Fish” that emerges victorious.

 Where do I begin with this INCREDIBLE episode?
 This one has it all.
 The Joker has polluted Gotham’s waterways with his toxin, and every fish caught is emerging with The Joker’s sadistic grin.
-His scheme is to copyright every fish that shares his insane smile, but when the copyright officials refuse to submit to his demands, he launches an attack which leaves his victims grinning with insanity.
+His scheme is to copyright every fish that shares his insane smile.
+But when the copyright officials refuse to submit to his demands, he launches an attack that leaves his victims grinning with insanity.

 1. On Leather Wings (Director: Kevin Altieri) Season 1 | Episode #1

 My most adored villain from the entire DC Universe makes its presence known in the inaugural episode of this glorious series.
-Dr Kirk Langstrom has developed a formula which once ingested transforms him into The Man-Bat, a human/bat hybrid capable of flight and ferocious brute strength.
+Dr. Kirk Langstrom has developed a formula that once ingested transforms him into The Man-Bat, a human/bat hybrid capable of flight and ferocious brute strength.

-Harnessing the classic narratives of Doctor Jekyll and Mr Hyde, Langstrom’s alter ego becomes far too powerful for him to control.
+Harnessing the classic narratives of Doctor Jekyll and Mr. Hyde, Langstrom’s alter ego becomes far too powerful for him to control.
 The beast within determines which chemicals were required to bring itself about and it sets out to steal the components in the dead of night.
-With the chemical thefts attracting the attention of the Gotham Police and eyewitness reports pointing to a giant bat, the Dark Knight finds himself a wanted man and sets out to uncover the truth.
-However, what he finds is far more terrifying and he is forced to match wits with the monstrous bat creature and separate it from Langstrom before its too late.
+With the chemical thefts attracting the attention of the Gotham Police and eyewitness reports pointing to a giant bat; the Dark Knight finds himself a wanted man and sets out to uncover the truth.
+However, what he finds is far more terrifying as he is forced to match wits with the monstrous bat creature and separate it from Langstrom before it’s too late.

-This episode is sheer brilliance and it optimised everything Bruce Timm and his wonderful team were creating at Warner Bros Animation.
-It set the tone for everything that followed was instrumental in capturing the hearts of millions of fans around the world, myself included.
+This episode is sheer brilliance.
+And it optimized everything Bruce Timm and his wonderful team were creating at Warner Bros Animation.
+It set the tone for everything that followed and was instrumental in capturing the hearts of millions of fans around the world.
+Myself included.

 The legacy of Batman: The Animated Series cannot be understated.
-Boasting the voice talents of Mark Hamill, John Glover, Ron Pearlman, Roddy McDowell, David Warner, Kate Mulgrew, Loren Lester, Bob Hastings, Melissa Gilbert, Robert Costanza, Arleen Sorkin, Paul Williams, Adrienne Barbeau and the great Kevin Conroy, Batman: The Animated Series brought together one of the finest voice casts ever assembled.
-Kevin Conroy has been immortalised as the definitive Batman, Mark Hamill holds the title of the definitive Joker and the series was the birthplace of Harley Quinn.
+Boasting the voice talents of Mark Hamill, John Glover, Ron Pearlman; Roddy McDowell, David Warner, Kate Mulgrew, Loren Lester; Bob Hastings, Melissa Gilbert, Robert Costanza, Arleen Sorkin, Paul Williams, Adrienne Barbeau, and the great Kevin Conroy, Batman: The Animated Series brought together one of the finest voice casts ever assembled.
+Kevin Conroy has been immortalized as the definitive Batman.
+Mark Hamill holds the title of the definitive Joker.
+And the series was the birthplace of Harley Quinn.

-For me, there is only one definitive Batman, and despite my love for Adam West’s charming and fun Caped Crusader, Batman: The Animated Series holds a special place in my heart.
+For me, there is only one definitive Batman.
+And despite my love for Adam West’s fun Caped Crusader, Batman: The Animated Series holds a special place in my heart.
 And long may it reign!